 That fact is precisely why the Merge is so important.
 The on-chain carbon markets wouldn’t be much better than the state of the legacy carbon markets if the underlying infrastructure made them slow and expensive.

 Now that the groundwork is laid for scaling the capability of blockchains at orders of magnitude above what would be necessary, the final external hurdle of scaling carbon markets has been cleared. 🏃♂️

 Thanks for reading!
-If you've been inspired to help out in the fight against the climate crisis, check out this resource to get started, and don't forget to subscribe below to stay up to date with all of new editions.
+If you've been inspired to help out in the fight against the climate crisis, start by offsetting your emissions here and don't forget to subscribe below to stay up to date with all of new editions.